rhysmoggs/ms3-final-cocktails/README.md

 * I want to to be able to access and play the quiz on a range of devices/browsers.

 ## Design
-Once the user goals and the projects intentions were set out, the next step was to design the aesthetic aspects of the Globe Trotter quiz.
+Once the user goals and the projects intentions were set out, the next step was to design the aesthetic aspects of the The Cocktail Cabinet.

 ### Wireframes
 Wireframes were drawn using [Balsamiq](https://balsamiq.com/) at the beginning of the project.
 They were referenced throughout the design and building of the quiz.
-Following are a series of images showing the Globe Trotter Quiz on the three main screen sizes: desktop, tablet and mobile.
+Following are a series of images showing the The Cocktail Cabinet on the three main screen sizes: desktop, tablet and mobile.
 Every major section of the quiz is also included.

 #### Desktop